ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

     PRINT LEN "Jammy Smears"

-...the +3 will write the answer 12, i.e. the number of characters (including spaces) in the string `Jammy Smears`.
+...the +3 will write the answer 12, ie. the number of characters (including spaces) in the string `Jammy Smears`.

 If you mix functions and operations in a single expression, then the functions will be worked out before the operations.
 Again, however, you can circumvent this rule by using brackets.
 For instance, here are two expressions which differ only in the brackets, and yet calculations are performed in an entirely different order in each case (although, as it happens, the end results are the same).